"The River and the Town” Spring 2025 - Riverine Flooding

 2011 Georgetown Harbor Flood

-The sculpture “The River and the Town” is a commission by the Washington Post, financed by Georgetown University, created and designed by local artist Andrea Limauro with technical, assistance and fabrication by local DC-based design firm To Be Done Studio.
+The sculpture “The River and the Town” is a commission by the Washington Post, sponsored by Georgetown University, created and designed by local artist Andrea Limauro with assistance and fabrication by local DC-based design firm To Be Done Studio.
 The Georgetown Business Improvement District is the local project partner while the sculpture is on the riverfront.

 "The River and the Town" initial temporary riverfront location through the summer of 2025